tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

    - Collect data point: `M114 S1` (Old firmwares, before Feb 6, 2018 used: `G97 A B C D`)

 ## How to Insert Data Points?
-Before you run the simulation, open `simulation.py` and modify the main function.
+Before you run the simulation, open `simulation.py` and modify the main function, near the bottom of the file.
 Replace `??` with data points collected with your Hangprinter.
 ```python
     ...